BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 ### Working outside Your Virtual Machine

 If you are working outside of your virtual machine, it is easy to boot the virtual machine with a custom kernel!
-Once you have configured the kernel by downloading the `Makefile` and `.config` file using the same steps above, and compiled the kernel by running `make`, you can add these two parameters to the `kvm` command you ran earlier to boot your virtual machine:
+Once you have configured and compiled the kernel using the steps above, you can add these two parameters to the `kvm` command you ran earlier to boot your virtual machine:

 ```
 -kernel linux-2.6.22-19/arch/x86_64/boot/bzImage -append 'root=/dev/hda1 ro'